-Prerequisite: HHP 3300 or BIOL 2010

-Designed to develop a basic understanding of how and where the body moves and what the body can do.
+Prerequisite: HHP 3300 or BIOL 2010 and junior standing or permission of department chair Designed to develop a basic understanding of how and where the body moves and what the body can do.
 Opportunities will be provided to demonstrate an understanding of the mechanical principles and concepts of movement and to apply these concepts of movement.